AI Legislative Guide |

 Yes.

-The aim of the brochure is to clarify the GDPR requirements applicable to AI systems that process personal data, providing stakeholders involved in the development, implementation, and internal governance of AI technologies with guidance and practical insights.
+- “Artificial Intelligence Systems and the GDPR - A Data Protection Perspective”, December 2024, available at https://www.autoriteprotectiondonnees.be/citoyen/themes/intelligence-artificielle-).
+This brochure outlines the interplay between artificial intelligence and Regulation 2016/679 ("GDPR").
+Its aim is to clarify the GDPR requirements applicable to AI systems that process personal data, providing stakeholders involved in the development, implementation, and internal governance of AI technologies with guidance and practical insights.

 There is currently no agency or authority in charge of AI matters in Belgium.